 Following his return from exile after the Civil War and Commonwealth period Charles II went back to his boyhood home of Whitehall Palace, which remained his main residence throughout his reign.
 Immediately to the west across St. James’s Park stood St. James’s Palace, home of his brother the Duke of York.

 The Earl of Clarendon was generously rewarded for his help in restoring Charles to the throne, the benefits including his appointment as the King’s chief minister, the Lord Chancellor.
 He was given a grant of thirty acres of land to the north of Portugal Street – the modern-day Piccadilly – where he had a magnificent palace built, completed in 1666.
 Yet he soon took the blame for naval defeat against the Dutch.
 Impeached for high treason, he escaped to France and his grand house was demolished.

 Charles was a womaniser in the extreme, with a string of mistresses.
 The one best remembered is Eleanor ‘Nell’ Gwyn.
 A common actress from Covent Garden, she won the hearts of ordinary people due to her earthy character.
 When mistaken by a crowd for a Catholic lover of Charles she exclaimed: “Good people, I am the Protestant whore.”

-Despite the Great Plague and Great Fire the population of London and its suburbs rose rapidly in the latter part of the 1600s.
-The numbers swelled by thousands of migrants arriving every year, from around three hundred and fifty thousand in 1666 to about six hundred thousand at the end of the century.
+Despite the Great Plague and Great Fire, the population of London and its suburbs rose rapidly in the latter part of the 1600s, from around 350,000 in 1666 to about 600,000 at the end of the century, swollen by thousands of migrants arriving every year.
 The City remained as crowded and noisy as it had ever been.
-Coaches could be easily hired for short journeys or for the day, although the fastest way to travel was usually by boat due to the congestion.
 Buildings were heated by burning coal and London was a polluted, foggy place.